×

 Again Paul anticipates someone to respond, “Well then, why does God find fault in people?
 No one can resist God’s agenda.”
 Paul responds with a profound answer, “You’re only a created man.
 You cannot argue with God, your Creator.”

-But, Paul asks rhetorically, so he can answer the false charge, if God is also in charge of how we are made, if God is completely sovereign, then how can He judge us?
-Paul’s answer is that we cannot argue with God, who are you, O man, who answers back to God?.
+Paul asks rhetorically, so he can answer the false charge: if God is also in charge of how we are made, if God is completely sovereign, then how can He judge us?
+Paul’s answer is that we cannot argue with God.
+On the contrary, who are you, O man, who answers back to God? (v 20).
 We are the creation and He is the Creator.

-The constant paradox/mystery in the Bible is that God can be two things at once.
-For example, is God inside time or outside time?
-He’s both.
-Is God man or spirit?
-Is God human or some transcendent being?
-The answer is: both.
-In the form of Jesus Christ, He was both fully man and fully God (Hebrews 2:5-18).
+The constant paradox/mystery in the Bible is that God is two things at once.
+For example, God is both inside time as well as outside time.
+God is man (Jesus) and spirit.
+God is human as well as a transcendent being in the form of Jesus Christ.
+Jesus is both fully man and fully God (Hebrews 2:5–18).

 19 You will say to me then, “Why does He still find fault?
 For who resists His will?”
 20 On the contrary, who are you, O man, who answers back to God?
 The thing molded will not say to the molder, “Why did you make me like this,” will it?
 21 Or does not the potter have a right over the clay, to make from the same lump one vessel for honorable use and another for common use?